 Author’s Note: Welcome back to Transient!
 The wait has been long but at the very least you’ve had time to build anticipation.
-If you have read the first Session, please click HERE and check it out before beginning this one.
+If you haven’t read the first Session, please click HERE and check it out before beginning this one.
 Please remember to Like and Follow this blog for more updates on stories, artwork, and reviews.
 If you end up liking or hating this installment, leave me a comment and tell me what you think, I’m always open to critique!
 Now, sit back, relax and enjoy.

 CW: This story contains violence, abuse, disturbing imagery, and child death.
 Read at your own discretion.